usaszerelem/products-srvc/README.md

 # PRODUCTS-SRVC

-This is a sample and generic service to manage product informations and users that have access to product information.
+This is a sample and generic ecommerce service to manage product information.

 ## Product Information